About the Golden South Wind Project

 The Golden South Wind Project (the Project) is located immediately south and east of the Town of Assiniboia, Saskatchewan, approximately 175 kilometres southwest of Regina in the Rural Municipalities of Lake of the Rivers and Stonehenge.

-The Project has been in development since 2009 and is located within approximately 34,000 acres of leased agricultural land.
-The Project will consist of 50 turbines, an underground electrical collection system, a transformer substation, meteorological towers, operations and maintenance building, new access roads and upgrading of some existing roads.
-Upon completion, the Project will have a generation capacity of 200 megawatt (MW) and is expected to enter into service in 2021.
+The Project was started in 2009 and is located within approximately 34,000 acres of leased agricultural land.
+The Project consists of 50 turbines, an underground electrical collection system, a transformer substation, meteorological towers, operations and maintenance building, new access roads and some upgraded existing roads.
+The Project has a generation capacity of 200 megawatt (MW) and reached Commercial Operations on March 31, 2022.

 A Community Liaison Committee (CLC) was established for the Project in September 2019.
-The purpose of the CLC is to provide a venue for open dialogue with the local community during construction and the start of operations.
-The fifth CLC meeting took place on Wednesday, April 28, 2021, from 6:30pm to 8pm.
-Due to the COVID-19 Pandemic, this meeting was hosted virtually via Zoom and teleconference.
+The purpose of the CLC was to provide a venue for open dialogue with the local community during construction and the start of operations.
+The sixth and final CLC meeting took place on Tuesday, May 3, 2022, from 6:30pm to 8pm.
 Please visit the CLC page for the meeting agenda, presentation and meeting minutes.